pietrobarbiero/logic_explained_networks/README.md

 In the same folder are also reported two black box models *Random forest* and a *Black-box* NN.

-Finally a *Robust CNN* is reported in
+Finally a *Robust CNN* is reported.
+It employs the explanations of a LEN to defend from adversarial attacks.

 ### lens.logic
 In this folder we implemented all the API required to extract FOL explanations of a model.